GeoJSON Bounding Box

 - Order matters.
 RFC 7946 §5 specifies

 [west, south, east, north], i.e.[minLng, minLat, maxLng, maxLat].
 Some tools emit[lat, lng]order — this one does not. - Antimeridian crossings.
-A FeatureCollection that straddles 180°/−180° will produce a bbox that "wraps the long way" rather than two split boxes.
+A FeatureCollection that straddles 180°/−180° produces a bbox that wraps the long way around the world rather than two split boxes — the conservative behaviour most GIS libraries share.
 If you need the spec-compliant crossing form, post-process the array yourself.

 - Empty input.
-A document with no geometries (e.g. an empty FeatureCollection) returns no bbox — there's nothing to bound.
+A document with no geometries returns no bbox — there's nothing to bound, and the status bar says so.

 - Z values are ignored.
-If your coordinates have a third altitude/elevation entry, the bbox stays 2D.
-The spec does allow a 6-element 3D bbox, but that's rare in practice and not emitted here.
+If your coordinates carry a third altitude entry, the box stays 2D and four-element.
+The spec allows a six-element 3D bbox, but it's rare and not emitted here.

 What format is the output?